anibalventura/lucky-three/README.md

 # Lucky Three

-Simple card game for one player vs CPU.
+Simple lucky game for one player.

 ## Features
 * Spin button to get random slots.